StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 >
 > StarRocks supports creating repositories in Google GCS only according to the S3A protocol.
 Therefore, when you create repositories in Google GCS, you must replace the prefix in the GCS URI you pass as a repository location in `ON LOCATION` with `s3a://`.

+- For Aliyun OSS:
+  - "fs.oss.accessKeyId": The Access Key ID that you can use to access the Aliyun OSS bucket.
+  - "fs.oss.accessKeySecret": The Secret Access Key that you can use to access the Aliyun OSS bucket.
+  - "fs.oss.endpoint": The endpoint that you can use to access the Aliyun OSS bucket.

 ## Examples

 Example 1: Create a repository named `hdfs_repo` in an Apache™ Hadoop® cluster.